Piggggggggggy/nushell-broot-alias/README.md

 # nushell-broot-alias
 br alias for nushell

-compile with cargo build --release, then add
+compile with `cargo build --release`, then add
 ```
 def-env br [...path: string] {
 # path to helper program